Why should you learn Croatian?

 Careful though!
 The spoken language of Dutch is tricky as it has many dialects.
 While Standard Dutch is used for official purposes, its dialects are used in a great variety of informal situations.
 Sometimes you’ll find villages that use a Dutch dialect of their own.

-For a native (or not) English speaker such as yourself, French, Italian, Portuguese, Romanian and Spanish are practically just as easy to learn for you as the Germanic languages.
+For a native (or not) English speaker such as yourself, French, Italian, Portuguese, Romanian, and Spanish are practically just as easy to learn for you as the Germanic languages.
 To achieve a professional working proficiency level in any of these languages, you’ll need about 600 hours or 24 weeks of study.
 That’s only an extra week!
+So, let’s find out more about the top easiest Romance languages to learn for English speakers.

 Speak a new language in just 10 minutes a day

-Well, not that you know what are the easiest languages to learn for a native English speaker, you can get to work because being a polyglot is sooo much easier when you have Mondly.
-Download the app, or just give it a try on the web, choose any of the 33 languages available and go wild!
+Well, not that you know what are the easiest languages to learn for a native English speaker, you can get to work because being a polyglot is so much easier when you have Mondly.
+Download the app, choose any of the 41 languages available and go wild!
 You’ll get to expand your vocabulary while also practicing REAL conversations with a chatbot with speech recognition.

-Try Mondly now and learn Afrikaans, Danish, Dutch, Norwegian or Swedish faster than you could ever imagine.
+Try Mondly now and learn the easiest languages faster than you could ever imagine.